 - Making Monsters

 When I was done with R.L.
-Stine’s Masterclass my daughters absolutely loved the scary stories I made up off the top of my head.
+Stine’s Masterclass, my daughters absolutely loved the scary stories I made up off the top of my head.

 Other Masterclass For Writers